samantasubedi/myportfolio/README.md

-# 🌐 Developer Portfolio – Samanta Subedi
+# 🌐 Portfolio – Samanta Subedi

 Welcome to my personal developer portfolio — a modern, responsive, and animated web application built with **React**, **Tailwind CSS**, and **Framer Motion**.
 This portfolio showcases who I am, the projects I've built, and how to get in touch with me.